cc32d9/eosio_light_api/README.md

 ## API description

 The API is providing information about EOSIO blockchain accounts and token balances.
+It is deployed for several blockchains, such as EOS, Telos, BOS, WAX, and Europechain.
+Also an endpoint for Jungle testnet is available.

-Here "eos" is the name of the network where API is taking the data.
+In below examples, "eos" stands for the name of the network where API is taking the data.

+* `http://apihost.domain/api/networks` lists all known networks and their information.

 * Retrieve all token balances, resources and authorization information for an account: `http://apihost.domain/api/account/eos/ACCOUNT`